Find Your Future in Brooklyn

 • One of the following courses: Professional Responsibility, Legal Profession, or Professional Responsibility in Different Practice Settings

-• Minimum of six (6) additional credits in subjects tested on the New York State bar exam
+• Minimum of six (6) additional credits in subjects tested on the New York State bar examination

 Specializations

 Students may choose to specialize in one of three areas of law and earn a certificate in addition to the LL.M. degree.
-The areas are: Business Law, Refugee and Immigration Law, or Intellectual Property Media Info Law.
+The areas are: Business Law, Refugee and Immigration Law, or Intellectual Property, Media, and Information Law.

 Business Law